pgragnic/DataEngineering/6. Capstone Project/readme.md

 ## SQL queries

-This datawarehouse can be used to do analytics about COVID: number of positive cases per country/region, evolution of the cases, economic exposure of contries... (see examples queries in section [SQL queries](#sql-queries))
+- economic exposure of contries
+- evolution of the cases

+You can find result of below queries in the folder results.

 Q1: number of positive cases per country